 It is important to note that the cost projections presented are "best current estimates", but are not intended for final budgetary use or as firm or fixed values.
-As this study was being drafted, input was also being provided into the FY 18/19 operating budget.
-This timing, along with pending decisions regarding implementation of a rate structure, create uncertainty regarding stormwater revenue, expenses, and services to expect.
 The main purpose of these estimates is to provide guidance in the determination of the rates needed to deliver the desired services.
 The expense amounts and timing, based on future and more detailed financial analysis, can and should change as specific inputs for future operating and capital budgeting as the Utility transitions from a formative to fully operational status.